PaNOSC-ViNYL/ase/doc/ase/thermochemistry/thermochemistry.rst

 axis perpendicular to the surface, and the remaining 3N-3 degrees of freedom are treated as vibrations.
 The :class:`HinderedThermo` class supports the calculation of internal energy, entropy, and free energy.
-This class returns the Helmholtz free energy; if the user assumes that the pV term (in H = U + pV) is zero then this can also be interpreted as the Gibbs free energy.
+This class returns the Helmholtz free energy; if the user assumes that the pV term (in G = U + pV - TS) is zero then this free energy can also be interpreted as the Gibbs free energy.
 This class depends on the user defined trans_barrier_energy and rot_barrier_energy for the adsorbate to move on the surface in order to calculate the translational and rotational degrees of freedom.
 To calculate the vibrational degrees of freedom, all 3N vibrational energies must be supplied in the vib_energies list and the 3N-3 largest vibrational energies are used to calculate the vibrational contribution; this is a list as can be generated with the .get_energies() method of :class:`ase.vibrations.Vibrations`.
 The class :class:`HinderedThermo` has the interface described below.

 .. autoclass:: HinderedThermo
    :members: